rurza/NepTunesKit/Sources/NepTunesKit/Documentation.docc/Getting Started.md

 ![App target](app-target)

-It doesn't matter the exact name of the app or its bundle identidier.
+You'll need to provide the name and bundle identifier but they don't matter.
 Select SwiftUI for the interface.

 ![App target settings](app-target-name)

 In the app's target General settings, find "Framework and Libraries" section and add the NepTunesKit framework.
-Basically every new file that you'll add to your theme, will have to be added to the app target as well.
+Every new file that you'll add to your theme, will have to be added to the app target as well.
+The new target added a new group with some files in it, i.a. `ContentView.swift` and a xcassets group.
+You can use the former to create your theme view in it and the latter for storing some images that will simulate arwork cover.

+### Info.plist

+A bundle requires the *Principal class* to be provided in the *Info.plist*